 Brown hitched a futuristic ride to Google’s Mountain View headquarters to sign landmark legislation that will for the first time allow self-driving cars to hit California streets by 2015.

-The governor had a look of utter amazement as he walked out of Google’s “autonomous” Prius after a test-drive with Brin, who is so used to the robot car ,that he is tired of driving regular ones.
+had a look of utter amazement as he walked out of Google’s “autonomous” Prius after a test-drive with Brin, who is so used to the robot car ,that he is tired of driving regular ones.
 How’d it go?

 “Great,” the governor said.
 “Only way to go, guys.”